jlambgit/LabWeek1/index.md

 ### ![](https://i.imgur.com/IApVufx.png) Information
 Hello, I am Jennifer.
 I am currently an undergraduate student majoring in Math-CS in UC San Diego.
 I am mainly interested in cryptography and network systems.
 I have a general idea about some cryptosystems and how they function.
+If you want to see my programming knowledge, head over [here](#-programming-knowledge).

 ### ![](https://i.imgur.com/TgakUPf.png) Programming Knowledge
 I have programmed in various languages, with some being used more than others.